leoonardoferreira/leoonardoferreira/README.md

 ## About Me
 - Full Stack Developer Jr
-- In love with codig
+- In love with coding
 - Currently open to new opportunities

 ## Skills